Philadelphia

 Manayunk/Norristown Line

 The Manayunk/Norristown Line is a commuter rail line on a northwest-south alignment.
-It runs from Norristown in the northwest to 30th Street Station on the CCCC in the south, serving 16 stations.
-Some trains continue along the Media/Wawa Line (weekday) or the Wilmington/Newark Line (weekend).
+It runs from Norristown in the northwest to 30th Street Station on the CCCC in the south, serving 16 stations and with through service to Wawa (weekday) or the Airport (weekend).

 Media/Wawa Line

 The Media/Wawa Line is a commuter rail line on an east-west alignment.
-It runs from Wawa in the west to Temple University on the CCCC in the south, serving 20 stations and with through service to Norristown (weekdays) and Fox Chase (weekends).
+It runs from Wawa in the west to Temple University on the CCCC in the south, serving 20 stations and with through service to Norristown (weekdays) and Doylestown (weekends).

 The last extension of the line was the restoration of service to Wawa in August 2022.